tedconf/symfony-doc-unofficial/getting-started/es/02-Prerequisites.markdown

 Configuración PHP
 -----------------

-As PHP configurations can vary a lot from one OS to another, or even between different Linux distributions, you need to check that your PHP configuration meets the symfony minimum requirements.

-First, ensure that you have PHP 5.2.4 at a minimum installed by using the `phpinfo()` built-in function or by running `php -v` on the command line.
-Be aware that on some configurations, you might have two different PHP versions
-installed: one for the command line, and another for the web.

-Then, download the symfony configuration checker script at the following URL:

 Como las configuraciones de PHP pueden variar mucho de un SO a otro, o incluso entre las diferentes distribuciones de Linux, tienes que comprobar que tu configuración de PHP cumple los requisitos mínimos de symfony.